clrko/pixbattle-front/README.md

 ## The project

-The projet has been developed as part of the web developement training program at [Wild Code School](https://www.wildcodeschool.com/en-GB), for 2 months.
+The projet has been developed for 2 months as part of the web developement training program at [Wild Code School](https://www.wildcodeschool.com/en-GB).

 The aim was to create and deploy a full stack web application (React.js, Node.js and MySQL) for an entrepreneur and apply all the knowledge acquired during the training (agile methodolody, customer management, coding, deployement etc.).